Leidos has an opening for a data scientist at a government agency in downtown Washington, DC. US Citizenship is required.

 Creating sample informational products based on existing data to demonstrate the art of the possible.

-BS in mathematics, physics, engineering, computer science, statistics, epidemiology, or a related discipline and 2 years of relevant experience OR MS in mathematics, physics, engineering, computer science, statistics, epidemiology, or a related discipline and less than 2 years of relevant experience
+BS in mathematics, physics, engineering, computer science, statistics, epidemiology, or a related discipline AND 4+ years' experience performing data analysis OR MS in mathematics, physics, engineering, computer science, statistics, epidemiology, or a related discipline AND 2+ years' experience performing data analysis

-US Citizenship is required; candidate must also be eligible fora a Public Trust clearance
+US Citizenship is required; candidate must be able to achieve a Public Trust clearance

 Experience managing structured and unstructured data sets, in particular with cleaning, extracting, and validating with automated methods.